nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 KAJI is a schedule manager that implements Spaced Repetition, optimised for use via a Command Line Interface (CLI).

 ### 1.2.
 About this User Guide
-This User Guide is divided into four sections, Overview, Quik Start, Features, and Command Summary.
+This User Guide is divided into four sections, Overview, Quick Start, Features, and Command Summary.

 <b>Overview section</b> will briefly introduce Kaji and its User Guide, also the Command Line Interface to you.

 <b>Quick Start section</b> will guide you to make some preparations in advance and teach you how to run Kaji.

-<b>Features section</b> will introduce all features of Kaji according to different levels, you can learn features in details in this section.
+<b>Features section</b> will introduce all features of Kaji according to different levels, you can learn features in detail in this section.

 <b>Command summary section</b> will sum up different command type in a table.